Kulvir03/SSH-Brute-Force-Detection-Lab/README.md

 # SSH-Brute-Force-Detection-Lab

 This project demonstrates a simulated SSH brute-force attack from Kali Linux against a Windows machine with OpenSSH enabled.
-The attack is captured in Wireshark, and logs can be analyzed or sent to Splunk for detection testing.
+The attack is captured in Wireshark, and logs can be analysed or sent to Splunk for detection testing.

 ---